evergreen-ci/evergreen/docs/Project-Configuration/Task-Output-Directory.md

 The test log specification file is a YAML file that enables configuration for test log handling, such as schema versioning and log line format.
-It must have the following file path: `${workdir}/build/test_logs/log_spec.yaml`.
-If the file does not exist or cannot be read for any reason, an error is logged and the default values are used.
+It must have the following file path: `${workdir}/build/TestLogs/log_spec.yaml`.
+If the file does not exist or cannot be read for any reason, an error is logged and the the default values are used.

 Note that this file is not persisted.